Celebrating some of The Rocks' most inspiring women

 “DUX was not planned,” says Arlene.
 “It evolved from a need.”

-Luckily, for this creative workaholic, Arlene is able to work with her family, helping her achieve more of a balance.
-And the creativity is informed by the family connection, as she counts her two daughters, Courtney, a solicitor, and Lauren, an actor/designer, both successful women, as her greatest inspiration.
+Arlene’s creativity is informed by the family connection, as she counts her two daughters, Courtney, a solicitor, and Lauren, an actor/designer, both successful women, as her greatest inspiration.

 Arlene’s inspiration and passion has helped DUX Collection to have a large local and overseas following and a stunning collection of luxury homeware, scent and botanical body store.
 Enjoy the luxurious experience with DUX Collection next time you visit The Rocks.